-- Take: map, compass, sunhat and sunscreen, waterproof jacket and warm base layers, plenty of water and lunch/snacks, rucksack with waterproof cover.
+- Take: map, compass, sunhat and sunscreen, waterproof jacket and warm base layers, plenty of water and lunch/snacks, rucksack with a waterproof cover.

 - The majority of this hike is on the Ordnance Survey Explorer OL7* map, except for near the top of Fairfield, which is on Explorer OL5*.

 - It’s easy to take the wrong route from the top and end up in the wrong valley.
 Take a map, compass, phone, if in doubt ask others (the ones who look they like know)

-- If walking outside of summer, also bring a wooly hat, gloves, and be prepared for bad weather.
+- If walking outside of summer, also bring a woolly hat, and gloves, and be prepared for bad weather.

 - Footwear: walking boots, waterproof if you’ve got them.

 - Running: Though long with plenty of climb, this circuit would make a pleasant run, as the paths are all fairly runnable, and it’s never too steep.

-- There are many variations on this hike, to make it shorter, longer, one-way over to Patterdale.
+- There are many variations on this hike, to make it shorter, longer, or one-way over to Patterdale.